Srikanth0124/sri/README.md

 # sri
-This is for practise purpose
+This is for practice purpose